Integrating LiteLLM with Pangea AI Guard

 Detect PII in the response

-If data protection controls fail - due to a successful jailbreak, misalignment, or lack of security boundaries - the the detection policy specified in the pangea_output_recipe
+If data protection controls fail - due to a successful jailbreak, misalignment, or lack of security boundaries - the detection policy specified in the pangea_output_recipe

 parameter can still mitigate the issue by redacting sensitive data, defanging malicious references, or blocking the response entirely.